Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?

-It is evident that the feedback is disrupting the gas around galaxies, forming large bubbles of hot gas that extend far into the IGM up to $10-20$ pMPc (Fig.~\ref{fig.boxplot}).
+It is evident that the feedback is disrupting the gas around galaxies, forming large bubbles of hot gas that extend far into the IGM up to $10-20$ pMpc from the nodes of the cosmic web (Fig.~\ref{fig.boxplot}).
 This can be observed in the temperature-density phase diagram (Fig.~\ref{fig.T-Delta}), where the fraction of WHIM gas is significantly higher in Illustris (62\%) compared to IllustrisTNG (40\%), while the fraction of diffuse \lya~gas is significantly lower in Illustris (23\%) compared to IllustrisTNG (39\%).

 To determine if the current data on low-redshift \lya~forest can be used to probe these differences we generated synthetic \lya~forest spectra from both simulations.
 Because the fraction of gas in the diffuse low-temperature phase that is responsible for the observed \lya~absorption is quite different in both simulations, we tune the UV background in each simulation by adjusting $\Gamma_{\rm HI}$ in such a way that both simulations reproduce the observed line density ${\rm dN/dz}$.
 For this, we created forward models using the noise properties of observational data \citep[][]{Danforth14} and fit both forward models and observations using the same automatic Voigt profile fitting code (see Fig.~\ref{fig.gama}).
 We found that to match our ${\rm dN/dz}$ measurement at $z=0.1$ IllustrisTNG requires $\Gamma_{\rm HI} = 7.73 \times 10^{-14} $ s$^{-1}$, whereas Illustris requires $\Gamma_{\rm HI} = 3.1 \times 10^{-14} $ s$^{-1}$.
 The difference in the values of $\Gamma_{\rm HI}$ obtained for both simulations are consistent with the fraction of diffuse \lya~gas in each simulation.